 - Be encouraging and positive.
 Make your child feel good about progress by consistently rewarding successes.

 - Eliminate bladder irritants.
 Start by eliminating caffeine (such as chocolate milk and cocoa).
 And if this doesn’t work, cut citrus juices, artificial flavorings, dyes (especially red) and sweeteners.
-Many parents don’t realize these can all irritate a child’s bladder.
+Many parents don’t realize these can all irritate their child’s bladder.

 - Avoid thirst overload.
 If schools allow, give your child a water bottle so they can drink steadily all day.
 This avoids excessive thirst after school.

 - Constipation may be a factor.
-Because the rectum is right behind the bladder, difficulties with constipation can present themselves as a bladder problem, especially at night.
+Because your rectum is right behind your bladder, difficulties with constipation can present themselves as a bladder problem, especially at night.
 This affects about one-third of children who wet the bed, though children are unlikely to identify or share information about constipation.

 - Don’t wake children up to urinate.
-Randomly waking up a child at night and asking them to urinate on demand isn’t the answer.
-It will only lead to more sleeplessness and frustration for the parent and child
+Randomly waking up your child at night and asking them to urinate on demand isn’t the answer.
+It’ll only lead to more sleeplessness and frustration for you and your child

 - An earlier bedtime.
 Often, children are deep sleepers because they’re simply not getting enough sleep.

 - Cut back on screen time, especially before bedtime.
 Improving sleep hygiene can help their minds slow down so they can sleep better.

 - Never resort to punishment.
 Getting angry at your child doesn’t help end bedwetting.
 The process doesn’t need to involve conflict.

 “Although there are medications (including a synthetic form of a hormone) that can address bedwetting, I don’t prescribe them unless a child was already put on the medication by another provider,” says Dr. Rhee.

-Dr. Rhee adds it’s also important to talk to your child to see if there is motivation to change.
-If they are motivated to change, a bed-wetting alarm can be the solution.
+Dr. Rhee adds that it’s also important to talk to your child to see if there’s motivation to change.
+If they’re motivated to change, a bedwetting alarm can be the solution.